avivamunshi/RecipeGenerator/doc/Component Specification.md

 ## Component 3: Mapping User input to Database to webpage output

-1. Packages: Beautiful Soup, Streamlit
+1. Packages: recipe_scrapers scrape me, Streamlit,
-2. Modules: importing urlib, python request
+2. Modules: importing os csv json random and attachement of the Github package repository.
-3. Resources: recipe box is an open source that explains a similar step process, Streamlit Documentation
+3. Resources: Recipe Scrapers  is an open source github package that extracts the indivual tags of components of url web site   Streamlit Documentation
 4. Data: Web links of recipe websites
 5. Functions:
-    - CollectRecipeFromLink(url): a sub-function that uses Beautiful Soup and urlib to extract the recipe text from a given web link and returns it as a string
-    - StoreRecipe(recipe): a sub-function that takes a recipe string as input and stores it in a database of recipes
-    - MapInputToRecipe(user_input): a function that takes user input (e.g. a list of ingredients) and maps it to a recipe from the database by comparing the input to the ingredients listed in each recipe.
-If a match is found, the function returns the recipe's web link.
-    - DisplayRecipe(web_link): a function that uses Streamlit to display the recipe instructions and picture from a given web link
+    - Reads in a web links csv file that is the collection of recipes from bonappetit and epicurious.
+    - find_recipe(ingredients, refresh=False):
+    Find a recipe that includes all the specified ingredients.
+    - Args:
+        ingredients (str): A comma-separated string of ingredients. refresh (bool, optional): Whether to randomly shuffle the recipe list.
+Defaults to False.
+    Further the try-except block raises:
+    FileNotFoundError: If the recipe data file cannot be found. json.JSONDecodeError: If the recipe data file cannot be decoded.

 6. Pre_Components:
     - A database of recipes (created in Component 1) with web links and associated ingredients
     - A web page to collect user input (created in Component 2)
+    - Git Hub package recipe_scrapers import scrape_me
+    that looks into the recipes and collects the tag of each component encoded in the html proccess

-# Pseudocode
+#  Pre_Pseudocode

 ```
 Functions:
+old Process
   get_recipe_from_link(link):
       # Given a recipe link, this function extracts relevant data and returns a dictionary with the recipe information
       recipe = {}